MuriungiPatrick/clinico/README.md

 ###### Release ```Dec-09, 2022.```

-# clinico
+# Clinico
- a clean, modern and responsive template supremely crafted for clinic and hospital websites
+ A clean, modern and responsive template supremely crafted for clinic and hospital websites.

 It’s built on the Bootstrap 5.2 framework. it is a one page template comprising of all the latest features with a template compatible with all modern browsers and devices With a clean design, this clinico template is ready to impress your audience.